benwiley4000/blog.benwiley.org/content/blog/fix-json-responses-redux-middleware.md

 /* dispatch CLEAR_DATA on 'Clear data' ... */
 {{</highlight>}}

+Note that it's important `responseMiddleware` is applied *before* `camelizeMiddleware`, since the response action which `camelizeMiddleware` needs to receive will be dispatched by `responseMiddleware`.
+If they are applied in reverse, `camelizeMiddleware` will never process the response action.

 If you're interested in understanding how `actionTransformMiddleware` works, you can see the full source (it's not very long) [right here](https://github.com/benwiley4000/redux-action-transform-middleware/tree/master/src/index.js).

 ### A working app.. without `snake_case`!